context-rot/blogistan/index.markdown

   <div class="interaction-guide">
     <h3>🎯 How to Engage</h3>
     <p>
-      This isn't your typical blog — it's an <strong>interactive research environment</strong>.
+      This isn't your typical blog.
+Or maybe it is.
+It's probably something worse — it's an <strong>interactive research environment</strong>.
       Select any text in our papers to provide line-specific feedback, corrections, or insights.
       Your contributions help improve our research and may influence future papers through our AI feedback integration system.
+ICL.
+RL.
+All the things.
     </p>
     <p class="cta">
       <strong>Go ahead, try it!</strong> Find something interesting, select it, and click the comment button.
-      We dare you to find an error worth discussing. 🤓
+      Find or introduce errors, satire, or anything worth discussing.
+Or not discussing.
     </p>
   </div>
 </div>